Buying CDN

 Evaluation criteria

-Performance: TTFB and tail latency from key customer regions.
-Run benchmarks before committing.
+- Performance.
+TTFB and tail latency from key customer regions per region.
+Run benchmarks before committing; vendor-published numbers are best-case.

 Major CDN options

-Cloudflare.
-Strong globally; security features bundled (WAF, DDoS, bot management).
-Predictable pricing.
+- Cloudflare.
+Strong global presence with security bundled (WAF, DDoS, bot management).
+Predictable pricing; the default pick for multi-cloud or security-first orgs.

-AWS CloudFront.
-Tight AWS integration; per-region pricing.
-Best for AWS-heavy stacks.
+- AWS CloudFront.
+Tight AWS integration with per-region pricing.
+Best for AWS-heavy stacks where the integration savings exceed the feature gaps.

-Fastly.
-Edge-compute oriented; engineering-friendly.
-Strong for teams that want to run logic at the edge.
+- Fastly.
+Edge-compute-oriented and engineering-friendly.
+Strong for teams that want to run logic at the edge rather than treat the CDN as a passive cache.

 Hidden costs to ask about